timkley/denk/README.md

 The package comes with a service provider that will automatically register the OpenAI client.
 You can use the `Denk` facade to access the service.

-Make sure to publish the configuration file to set your API key.
+Make sure to publish the configuration file to set your API key and/or change the API url.

 ```bash
 php artisan vendor:publish --provider="Denk\DenkServiceProvider"